 - 31-33: Manufacturers – All manufacturers

-The data from each group has been bundled into 3 charts showing the group’s responses to some particularly relevant questions about the impact of COVID-19.
+The data from each group has been bundled into 3 charts showing the group’s responses to 8 particularly relevant questions about the impact of COVID-19.

 Here are the charts and the questions that will be answered on each: